A refresh to one of my more popular posts…

-Many of the “traditional” measurements are all lagging indicators.
+Many of the “traditional” performance metrics are all lagging indicators.
 By the time things have gone off the rails, the damage has been done.
 On the other hand, health and well-being are leading indicators.
 I like to think of them in terms of well-visits to the doctor’s office.

 Two questions often come up when discussing team health, engagement, and morale: